Wine refrigerator Buying Guide

 Built-In or Freestanding?

 When investing in a wine refrigerator, consider the amount of available space you have, and know that there are many options to make the most of it.
-Freestanding units are great for those with lots of extra space, and offer the widest variety in sizes.
+Freestanding units are great for those with lots of extra space and offer the widest variety of sizes.
 Small portable models are available that can be conveniently stored on your countertop, while larger models on the market can store hundreds of bottles at one time.
-Undercounter or built-in models can be built into your cabinetry to conserve space and blend in with your existing decor.
+Save space and blend with your existing decor by building these models into your counter or cabinetry.

 Generally, built-in units vent from the front while most freestanding units vent from the back.
 If this is the case with your freestanding unit, make sure you will be able to place it in a location where the vent will not be too close to the wall and the unit will have access to fresh air.